philcockfield/create-tmpl/README.md

 <p>&nbsp;</p>

-### Processors
+### Middleware
-A pipeline of processors provide the mechanism for transforming templates and saving them to the file-system, or wherever you need to send the execution result.
-Processors are conceptually equivalent to [express middleware](https://expressjs.com/en/guide/using-middleware.html):
+A pipeline of middleware functions provide the mechanism for transforming templates and saving them to the file-system, or wherever you need to send the execution result.
+Template middleware is conceptually equivalent to [express middleware](https://expressjs.com/en/guide/using-middleware.html):

 ```typescript
 import { template, path, fs } from 'create-tmpl'